jentery/mdia200v3/worksheet1.md

 ## When to Submit It

 A response to Worksheet 1 is due by 10am on Thursday, September 26th.
+There is, however, a grace period, which also accounts for the statutory holiday (National Day for Truth and Reconciliation) on Monday, September 30th.

-I will deduct five points for every business day I receive Worksheet 1 after 10am on Tuesday, October 1st.
+I will, therefore, deduct five points for every business day I receive Worksheet 1 after 10am on Tuesday, October 1st.
 I will close the submission portal at 10am on Thursday, October 10th and cannot accept any submissions after the portal is closed.